gulf oil lubricants india ltd share price Directors report

 In terms of the provisions of Section 178(3) of Act and Regulation 19 of the SEBI Listing Regulations, the NRC has formulated the criteria for determining qualifications, positive attributes and independence of Directors, the key features of which are as follows:

-• Positive Attributes - Apart from the duties of Directors as prescribed in the Act, the Directors are expected to demonstrate high standards of ethical behavior, communication skills and independent judgment.
+Positive Attributes - Apart from the duties of Directors as prescribed in the Act, the Directors are expected to demonstrate high standards of ethical behavior, communication skills and independent judgement.
 The Directors are also expected to abide by the respective Code of Conduct as applicable to them.

 According to the provisions of the Act and SEBI Listing Regulations, annual performance evaluation of the Board, the Directors individually as well as the evaluation of the working of its Committees was carried out.
 The manner in which the evaluation has been carried out has been explained in the Corporate Governance Report.

-The particulars relating to the energy conservation, technology absorption and foreign exchange earnings and outgo, as required under Section 134(3)(m) of the Act read with Rule 8(3) of the Companies (Accounts) Rules, 2014 are provided in Annexure-V and form part of this report.
+The particulars relating to the energy conservation, technology absorption and foreign exchange earnings and outgo, as required under Section 134(3)(m) of the Act read with Rule 8(3) of the Companies (Accounts) Rules, 2014 are provided in Annexure-IV and forms part of this report.

 Pursuant to Section 92(3) read with section 134(3)

-Your Company is committed to maintaining the highest standards of Corporate Governance and adheres to the Corporate Governance requirements set out by SEBI.
-The report on Corporate Governance as stipulated under the SEBI Listing Regulations forms part of this Report.
+Your Company is committed to maintaining the highest standards of Corporate Governance and adheres to the Corporate Governance requirements set out by the SEBI.
+The Report on Corporate Governance as stipulated under the SEBI Listing Regulations forms part of this Report.

 Your Company has duly complied with the Corporate Governance requirements as set out under Chapter IV of the SEBI Listing Regulations and M/s.
-Shreyans Jain & Co, Practicing Company Secretaries, vide their certificate dated May 14th, 2022, have confirmed that the Company is and has been compliant with the conditions stipulated in chapter IV of the SEBI Listing Regulations.
+JMJA & Associates LLP, Practicing Company Secretaries, vide their certificate dated April 5, 2023, have confirmed that the Company is and has been compliant with the conditions stipulated in Chapter IV of the SEBI Listing Regulations.
 The said certificate forms part as the annexures to the Report of Corporate Governance.

 The details including the composition of the Audit Committee and terms of reference of the Committee are included in the Corporate Governance Report, which is a part of this report.